jooy2/vitepress-sidebar/docs/en/guide/options.md

 If no option is specified or the option value is undefined, it is ignored.

-For example, if the option value is `exclude`, documents whose content contains `exclude: true` are not displayed in the menu.
+For example, if the option value is `exclude`, documents whose frontmatter holds `exclude: true` are not displayed in the menu.
+The field is only read from the frontmatter block, so an `exclude: true` written in the content of a page, such as inside a fenced code block, describes nothing and keeps the page in the menu.

 ```markdown
 ---